Standard Garage Sizes

 Average Width: 6 feet and 7 inches

 Note: All measurements referenced in these garage size diagrams are referring to the interior dimensions.
-Add 6-7 inches per wall for exterior dimensions.
+Add 6-7 inches per wall for exterior dimensions.1 car garage size

 For a Car or Crossover SUV